jennifer-culbertson/oels2025/oels_practical_wk8.md

 ## Exercises with the confederate priming experiment code

 Attempt these problems.
 Once you have had a go, you can [look at our notes](oels_practical_wk8_notes.md) which will be available after class.
 - Run the basic `confederate_priming.html` experiment and look at the CSV files it creates.
-If you want, have a look at the notes below and try decoding one of the audio strings.
+If you want, have a look at the notes below and try decoding one of the audio strings (e.g., using the web-based tool linked there).
-- Run it again and see where the data from the second run is stored - you may need to refresh your cyberduck window with the refresh button.
 - The short trial list I built in `conferedate_priming.js` is for an overspecific confederate.
 How would you modify that trial list to simulate a minimally-specific confederate?
 - Now try running the `conferedate_priming_readfromcsv.html` experiment - you don't have to work through the whole experiment, just a few trials!
 Again, check you can see your data on the server.
 - For this version of the experiment, how do you switch from an overspecific to minimally-specific confederate?
 (Hint: this involves changing the name of the file used by the `read_trials_and_prepare_timeline` function in the very last line of the code).
 - [Harder] Building on the previous question: how would you randomly allocate a participant to one of these two conditions, overspecific or minimally specific?
-Once you have attempted this, you can look at [my thoughts on how it could be done](oels_practical_wk7_extended.md) (which also covers the harder question later on).
+Once you have attempted this, you can look at [my thoughts on how it could be done](oels_practical_wk8_extended.md) (which also covers the harder question later on).
 - For either of these experiments, figure out how to disable image preloading for the button images and re-run the experiment.
 Can you see the difference?
 If it works smoothly, try running the experiment in Chrome in Incognito mode, which prevents your browser saving images etc for you.
 Can you see the difference now?
 - [Harder, optional] Can you change the `random_wait` function so it generates longer waits early in the experiment and shorter waits later on?
-Once you have attempted this, you can look at [my thoughts on how it could be done](oels_practical_wk7_extended.md).
+Once you have attempted this, you can look at [my thoughts on how it could be done](oels_practical_wk8_extended.md).

 ## More about recording audio in jspsych
-Once you have the audio data as a base 64 string, you can convert each string to an audio file using R [example code here](https://github.com/jspsych/jsPsych/discussions/796#discussioncomment-33705) or Python [example code here](https://github.com/jspsych/jsPsych/issues/494#issuecomment-705674385), or using an online base64-to-audio converter (e.g., this)[https://base64.guru/converter/decode/audio] (the latter is useful for testing, but I don't recommend using this with data from real participants for data privacy reasons).
+As mentioned above, jspsych saves audio as very long strings, a format called base 64.
+Once you have some audio data as a base 64 string, you can convert the string to an audio file in a number of different ways.
+For example, you can do it using R [example code here](https://github.com/jspsych/jsPsych/discussions/796#discussioncomment-33705) or Python [example code here](https://github.com/jspsych/jsPsych/issues/494#issuecomment-705674385), or using an online base64-to-audio converter (e.g., this)[https://base64.guru/converter/decode/audio].
+The latter is useful for testing, but I don't recommend using this with data from real participants for data privacy reasons, and also because it would take ages!
+But you can use it with the CSV file you generated in this case, just to see that this magic string decoding process really does produce audio!

-Base 64 strings are *very* long, so if you are recording audio in a real experiment, take the advice given on the (html-audio-response plugin page)[https://www.jspsych.org/v7/plugins/html-audio-response/]: save the base 64 strings from each trial to your server immediately, and delete it from the data string that jspych automatically accumulates across the trials.
+Another note: base 64 strings are *very* long, so if you are recording audio in a real experiment, this will make your CSV files very very large.
+To prevent any issues with the server saving such big data files, take the advice given on the (html-audio-response plugin page)[https://www.jspsych.org/v7/plugins/html-audio-response/]: save the base 64 string from each trial to your server immediately, and delete it from the data string that jspych automatically accumulates across the trials.

 ## References